-Replication of individual variants/genes other than those involved in alcohol metabolism can be challenging and notably influenced by heterogeneity across samples, ascertainment approach, definitions of affected and unaffected, and even nuanced differences in interview instruments.17 For instance, although families ascertained for AD were included in the replication samples, OZALC had samples ascertained for heavy smoking and drinking (as well as sibships ascertained merely for large pedigree size), and SAGE included two subsamples recruited for nicotine and cocaine dependence.
-In addition, unlike the prior large AD GWAS by Gelernter et al, 19 we excluded individuals with ≥2 abuse or dependence criteria for alcohol or any illicit drug from our unaffected group.
-This may have led to a greater degree of genetic separation between affected and unaffected in the current analysis and contributed to the lack of replication.
+Replication of individual variants/genes other than those involved in alcohol metabolism can be challenging and notably influenced by heterogeneity across samples, ascertainment approach, definitions of affected and unaffected, and even nuanced differences in interview instruments 17.
+For instance, although families ascertained for AD were included in the replication samples, OZALC had samples ascertained for heavy smoking and drinking (as well as sibships ascertained merely for large pedigree size), and SAGE included two subsamples recruited for nicotine and cocaine dependence.
+In addition, unlike the prior large AD GWAS by Gelernter and colleagues 19, we excluded individuals with 2 abuse or dependence criteria for alcohol or any illicit drug from our unaffected group 19.
+This may have led to a greater degree of genetic separation between affecteds and unaffecteds in the current analysis and contributed to the lack of replication.
 Despite these potential differences, for 2 of the 5 loci (rs1229984 and rs188227250), meta-analyses across samples yielded more significant associations.
 In addition, the PRS analyses found that the aggregated effect of variants in regions other than the ADH cluster and the ALDH2 locus significantly contributed to AD liability in these diversely ascertained samples.
-While the proportion of explained variance is modest, it is consistent with other PRS analyses89 and supports the generalizability of our findings at a polygenic level.
+While the proportion of explained variance is modest, it is consistent with other PRS analyses 90 and supports the generalizability of our findings at a polygenic level.

-We also examined whether our analyses supported recent findings of Kranzler et al, who conducted a GWAS of alcohol use disorders defined using ICD codes derived from the electronic health records of individuals participating in the Million Veterans Project.
-In this multiancestral sample of 274 424 predominantly male veterans, Kranzler et al identified 18 genome-wide significant loci for AUD as well as for the consumption subscale of the Alcohol Use Disorders Identification Testkit (AUDIT-C).
+We also examined whether our analyses supported recent findings from Kranzler et al., who conducted a GWAS of alcohol use disorders defined using International Classification of Disease (ICD) codes derived from the electronic health records of individuals participating in the Million Veterans Project4.
+In this multi-ancestral sample of 274,424 predominantly male veterans, Kranzler et al identified 18 genome wide significant loci for AUD as well as for the consumption subscale of the Alcohol Use Disorders Identification Testkit (AUDIT-C).
 Their signal for rs1229984 was also noted in our COGA GWAS.
-In addition, modest evidence for directional and statistical support was also noted for rs12639940 on chromosome 4 (P = .03; COGA-EA), and rs2961816 on chromosome 5 (P = .04; COGA EA + AA).
+In addition, modest evidence for directional and statistical support was also noted for rs12639940 on chromosome 4 (p=0.03; COGA-EA), and rs2961816 on chromosome 5 (p=0.04; COGA EA +AA).

 Our findings should be considered within the context of a few key limitations.
 First, despite being large, it is evident that our sample is underpowered to detect loci of modest effect.
-However, our sample was considerably larger than in our prior efforts in a subset of these data7-9 and one GWS SNP from those prior studies, previously linked to a latent class representing high-risk for AD,9 continued to be nominally associated with DSM-IV AD in the current analysis (rs17484734, prior P = 4.1E-8, current P = 8.77E-5) but two other borderline significant variants were not as strongly associated in the current larger sample (rs11035102, for Desire to cut back9: prior P = 7.3E-8, current P = .002; rs12903120, for AD criterion count8: prior P = 5.45E-8, current P = .03).
+However, our sample was considerably larger than in our prior efforts in a subset of these data (e.g., 7-9) and one GWS SNP from those prior studies, previously linked to a latent class representing high-risk for AD9, continued to be nominally associated with DSM-IV AD in the current analysis (rs17484734, prior p =4.1E-8, current p=8.77E-5) but two other borderline significant variants were not as strongly associated in the current larger sample (rs11035102, for Desire to cut back9: prior p = 7.3E-8, current p=0.002; rs12903120, for AD criterion count8: prior p=5.45E-8, current p=0.03).
 Second, some of our GWS loci had low minor allele frequencies which may also have limited replication efforts.
-Third, our AA subsample, while utilized in the EA + AA analysis, was too small to report on individually, due to the strict definition of AD affected.
+Third, our AA subsample, while utilized in the EA+AA analysis, was too small to report on individually, due to the strict definition of AD affecteds.
 Larger discovery GWAS of non-EA samples is much needed.